morningtundra/vrfmblog/pages/Design.md

 The sequence of these elements may vary and A/B testing may be useful to optimize the effectiveness.
 This is a pretty standard landing page setup

 # Website Performance
+If you plan to sell books directly to readers, your web page load speed and site performance are an important part of the user experience.
+This is especially important with the mobile buying experience.

+Your user experience is associated with page load time and 'time on page' or engagement.
+These factors fall into the domain of Search Engine Optimization (SEO) and heavily impact your Search Engine Ranking Position (SERP).

 * [webpagetest.org](https://webpahetest.org)

+While this domain can get technical with a steep learning curve, it is foundational to online marketing and PPC (Pay Per Click) ad spend.

 # Website Images